hmc-cs111-spring2023/cs111-project-pitch-Aayush141/contract.md

 _How do you plan to set aside time outside of class, to work on the project?
 Are there intermediate milestones that you can create, to help you make consistent progress?_

 Have a set time to work on my DSL.
 Maybe Tuesday 11am-2 and Saturday 9am-12.
 If that is insufficient, I can always alot more time.
 The project has several smaller "features" to be implemented, and these can be intermediate milestones.
 I would like to create a new datatype, one new loop structure and few features and functions that can be added to these.
+Each of these steps can be a milestone.

 ## Teamwork plan